 Where to Keep Your Emergency Fund

 Emergency fund money should be easily accessible.
-You need to be able to get to your money to pay bills or cover significant, unexpected expenses, so keep it in a place where you can get to it quickly.
+You need to be able to retrieve your money to pay bills or cover significant, unexpected expenses, so keep it in a place where you can get to it quickly.

 A savings account dedicated to your emergency funds is the best way to save.
 You separate the money from your checking account, so you aren't tempted to use it to pay for everyday expenses or even something extra, like a new video game console.
 Your money will grow in a higher-interest-rate savings account, though it won't reap the benefits it would if you invested in the stock market or a CD.
 However, money is hard to access in those places, and you need liquid funds.